mrossini-ethz/parseq/README.md

 ```
 (ql:quickload :parseq)
 ```
-in the REPL to download and install it.
+in the REPL to download, install and load it.
 To access the symbols from the package without the `parseq:` prefix you can type
 ```
 (use-package :parseq)